Blog

 How Cyolo Overcomes this Obstacle

-As you seek the right management platform for your zero-trust initiative, your tool of choice should provide the granularity of control necessary to secure your network without compromising productivity.
+As you progress with your zero-trust initiative, your tool of choice should provide the granularity of control necessary to secure your network without compromising productivity.

-Cyolo offers extended granularity, which enables organizations to complete the mapping process effectively, efficiently, and in ways that align with the least privilege access model.
-Cyolo can be used to create context and identity-based access boundaries between a user and device to an application, and user-to-application segmentation allows simplified policy management, too.
+Cyolo PRO is an advanced secure remote access (SRA) solution that is founded on the principles of zero trust.
+Cyolo PRO offers extended granularity, which enables organizations to complete the mapping process effectively, efficiently, and in ways that align with the least privilege access model.
+Cyolo PRO can be used to create context and identity-based access boundaries between a user and device to an application, and user-to-application segmentation allows simplified policy management, too.

 Obstacle 2: Weak Identity Management

 Even with users categorized by their access needs, organizations often need to grant more flexible access to their network.
 The security challenge is that this entails extending controls beyond the network perimeter.
-However, if an organization relies on a single identity verification source or has no federated identity system in the cloud, they may find it hard to implement Zero Trust Network Access (ZTNA).
+However, if an organization relies on a single identity verification source or has no federated identity system in the cloud, they may find it hard to implement zero-trust access.

 For example, most cloud based Identity Providers (IdPs) require the application to support Security Assertion Markup Language (SAML) or OpenID Connect (OIDC) protocols.
 This usually works for most modern applications and for internal employees.
 However, when an application does not communicate in those languages, or when a third-party contractor or vendor needs access, the workflow grinds to a halt.
 These situations leave enormous gaps in the identity management space.